monsoonmaelstrom/book2/book2.md

 Based on the look on Alex’s face, I’m not the only one confused by the heat in her response.
 Hazel can be mercurial, but a comment like that isn’t enough to upset her.
 I look at Alex in question, but he merely shrugs.

 “Hazel, what’s wrong?”
-I ask.
+I prod.

-“Nothing,” she says softly.
+“Nothing,” she states softly.
 “Where are Davy and Giorgi?”

 “Why?”
 Alex asks.